bogadrian/gatsby-final/src/posts/oct-2020/learn-react-list.md

 title: "A list of topics to follow if you want to learn React."
 date: "2020-10-12"
 thumbnail: "../../images/learn-react.png"
+tags: "React"
 ---

 </br>

 ![Gatsby](../../images/learn-react.png)

 # Where to start from if you want to leran React?

 React is the most amazing library for building User Interfaces out there!